This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Vitamin D deficiency

 is a low level of vitamin D in your body.
 Vitamin D helps your body absorb calcium from foods.
 Your body makes vitamin D when your skin is exposed to sunlight.
-You can also get vitamin D from certain foods such as fish, eggs, and meat.
+You can also get vitamin D from certain foods.
 Most of the vitamin D in your body comes from sunlight exposure.

 Common symptoms include the following: